serverless/blog/posts/2017-01-30-serverless-v1.6.0.md

 ### OpenWhisk support

-Serverless v1.6 is the first version which official supports a different provider other than AWS!
+Serverless v1.6 is the first version that officially supports a different provider besides AWS!

-From now on you can also write Serverless applications for [OpenWhisk](https://openwhisk.org)!
+From now on you can also write Serverless applications for [OpenWhisk](openwhisk.org)!

 The only thing you need to do is to install the [Serverless OpenWhisk plugin](https://github.com/serverless/serverless-openwhisk):